oracle/cloudtestdrive/AppDev/cloud-native/helidon/setup/setup.md

 # Cloud Native - Setup for Helidon labs

+## Introduction

+**Estimated module duration** 10 mins.

+### Objectives

+This module takes you through the process of setting up your development virtual machine and loading the template code to do the Helidon and Docker labs

+### Prerequisites

+You need to have completed the steps in the `Setting up your tenancy` module.

 ## 1. Configuring the VM hosts file.

 To make it easier to switch to the Kubernetes environment we are using hostnames rather than IP addresses to locate the various services.